-For sample adults who acknowledged drinking in the past year, ALCAMT reports the average number of alcoholic beverages consumed by sample adults on the days that they drink or drank.
-Alcoholic beverages include liquor, beer, wine, wine coolers, and any other type of alcoholic beverage."
+For sample adults who drank at least once in the past year or don't know how often they drank in the past year (ALCANYNO), ALCAMT reports the average number of alcoholic beverages consumed by sample adults on the days that they drink or drank.
+Alcoholic beverages include liquor, beer, wine, wine coolers, and any other type of alcoholic beverage.

 In 1988, the question does not specify the average number of drinks over any period of time; respondents estimate the average number of drinks they consume on the days they drink alcohol.
 In subsequent years, the question asks specifically about average alcohol consumption on the days the person drank in the past year.

 In addition, the 1991 sample is limited to adults ages 18-44 while all other samples include all sample adults who drank in the past year.